 Sanctuary at SHO is also a sanctuary for people.

-Those travellers and visitors interested in living or supporting the sanctuary life can stay in our ecologically-designed private apartment with its vegan kitchen, non-toxic finishes, and artfully-crafted stone and wood from our site.
+Volunteers interested in living or supporting the sanctuary life can stay in our ecologically-designed private apartment with its vegan kitchen, non-toxic finishes, and artfully-crafted stone and wood from our site.
 The apartment includes one large queen bedroom, shower, and living room/kitchen.
-Stay a night, work with us for 8 hours during the day.
-We will impart as much knowledge as we can during that time.
-Or sponsor a duck for a year for $350*, visit for a few nights and lend a hand! *Food, bedding, supplies, and vet care cost $350 per duck per year.
+Minimum stay for volunteers is 1 week.
+Work days are 8 hours per person.

-This is a perfect opportunity for those wishing to learn about how to start a sanctuary, who want hands-on experience, or who simply want to support us with a financial donation.
+This is a perfect opportunity for those wishing to learn about how to start a sanctuary and who want hands-on experience.

 The sanctuary sits within 1300 acres of mountain fields, forests, brooks, waterfalls, and orchards, brimming with birds and wildlife.

 Please click the donate button on the top right corner of this page to contact us about volunteering or donating.

 Orientation talk: Covers our setup, why it is the way it is.
 Mistakes, successes.
 General features of starting a sanctuary.
 Duck behavior and anatomy, how to care for prey species.
 Full instructions for caring for them followed by work-time.

 Ducks and the permaculture system.
 How to integrate animal sanctuary work with living food systems.
 Work time spent on special projects like big muck-outs, fence moving, hay/compost management.
 Or repeat of previous day's work.